 The increase in traveling over the summer often increases the amount of debris entering your car’s filtration system, which can lead to trouble at the end of the season.
 Our techs have all of the filters your car needs to keep it running smoothly.
 Whether you need oil filters, cabin filters, fuel, coolant, or transmission filters, we can check and change the proper ones that are specific to your vehicle.

 Drivers tend to rack up miles on their tires during vacations and road trips in the summer months.
 This isn’t a bad thing in and of itself but the colder weather plays a big part in the pressure of your tires.
 Inspecting their wear and inflation level ensures that the tread can safely and efficiently provide you with the best traction on the road, as roads start to get icy.
 Always make sure to have your spare tire checked as well, in case of a flat.

-From topping off the fluid for your windshield wipers and coolant, to oil changes and transmission flushes, our ASE certified technicians can help with all of the necessary fluids your car needs.
+From topping off the fluid for your windshield wipers and coolant, to oil changes and transmission flushes, our ASE certified technicians can help with all of the necessary fluids your car needs when you come in for fall auto service.
 We can also recommend products specific to your vehicle and your driving, to help maximize your vehicle’s performance and longevity.

 Don’t let the weather sneak up on you.
 Being proactive and getting your car set for the colder weather early on not only saves you from costly repairs down the road but it increases your safety while driving as well.
-Call us at (413)314-2280 to discuss your maintenance schedule, or schedule an appointment online.
+Call us at (413)314-2280 to discuss your maintenance schedule, or schedule an appointment for fall auto service online.